 Less than a minute is all it takes to see how proud and smitten Chuck Baker is with his new puppy, Rose.
 A full-blooded English Cocker Spaniel from County Line Kennel in Nashville, GA, Baker’s Primrose Fox is spunky, energetic and already showing those telltale signs of a good bird dog at merely eight weeks old.
-Baker, an Orvis Shooting Grounds at Pursell Farms Sporting Services Associate, watches proudly as Rose prances around the Orvis Clubhouse yard with a stuffed duck toy (bigger than she) gently tucked in her mouth.
+Baker, an Orvis Shooting Grounds at Pursell Farms Sporting Services Associate, watches proudly as Rose prances around the Orvis Clubhouse yard with a stuffed duck toy (that’s bigger than she is) gently tucked in her mouth.

 “I want to take her up to Minnesota to hunt woodcock and grouse,” Baker says as a teething Rose gnaws on the tip of his shoe.
 “And maybe Nebraska.”

 On top of being a well-traveled hunting dog, Rose will mostly be working right here at Orvis with Baker as one of their flushing and retrieving field dogs during upland hunting season.
 She has a lot to learn, but Baker is experienced, having trained several English Setters over the years.
 Rose will be a mighty fine bird dog, but for now, she is all puppy tumbling and stumbling about the yard.

 A now tired Rose returned to her kennel for a nap while Baker flipped through the photos on the camera of his pup playing in the yard.

 “I need to get this one framed,” Baker says, beaming at a picture of Rose running, ears flopping.
 Told you it would not take long to see how proud and smitten he is with Rose.